tribp/Getting-Started-Docker/README.md

 2 options:

-    a. docker container run -it ... -> start a container interactively if we leave CLI then containers stops !!!
+    a. docker container run -it ... -> start a container interactively in the same process. if we leave CLI then container stops !!!
-    b. docker container exec -it .. -> starts a cli on running container if we leace CLI then CLI stops but container continues !!!
+    b. docker container exec -it .. -> starts a cli on running container in ADDITIONAL process. if we leace CLI then CLI stops but container continues !!!
 ```
 docket container exec -it myWebServer sh